Tremble before him, all the earth; yes, the world is established; it shall never be moved.

 "The world shall never be moved" doesn't even mean that it won't be moved in the literal sense of being shaken.
 Earthquakes happen all the time, even in the Bible.
 More than that, the Bible says that entire mountain ranges and oceans have been rearranged over time and will be again.

 Even if you believe, despite the overwhelmingly massive evidence all around you, that the earth is a plane, standing on literal pillars, Job 9:5 says that God moves mountains and 9:6 says that he shakes the whole earth out of its place.
+Psalm 104:5 says the earth's foundations mean it can't be moved, but Psalm 82:5 says all the foundations of the earth are shaken.
 The selectively hyper-literal reading of flat-earthers requires that the earth cannot be moved and that it moves.
 It is inherently contradictory.
 It is physically, literally, and logically absurd.

 Even if you believe, despite the overwhelmingly massive evidence all around you, that the earth is a plane, standing on literal pillars, Job 9:5 says that God moves mountains and 9:6 says that he shakes the whole earth out of its place.
+Psalm 104:5 says the earth's foundations mean it can't be moved, but Psalm 82:5 says all the foundations of the earth are shaken.
 The selectively hyper-literal reading of flat-earthers requires that the earth cannot be moved and that it moves.
 It is inherently contradictory.
 It is physically, literally, and logically absurd.

 So if "never moved" doesn't mean that the earth's location is permanently fixed in the universe, and it doesn't mean that the earth never trembles or moves around in any way, what does it mean?